ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 * **biological samples**: a cell suspension extracted from a single biological source, see [glossary](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/glossary))

-* **loading sample**: the sample loaded into a 10x lane, which may be a hash of many biological samples)
+* **loading sample**: the sample loaded into a 10x lane, which is usually the biological sample but may be a hash of many biological samples

 * **sequencing libraries**: the end product from a 10x chip lane

-* **pooled asmple**: a combination of indexed sequencing libraries for loading into sequencer
+* **pooled sample**: a combination of several indexed sequencing libraries for loading into sequencer and obtaining a BCL file

 * **BCL files**: contains sequencing information on set of multiplexed sequencing libraries

 * **FASTQs**: the product of de-multiplexing BCL files, sub-divided by lane and read

-* **Cell Ranger pre-processing runs**: can utilize several BCL files for a pooled run
+* **Cell Ranger pre-processing runs**: can take as input one or more BCL files as well as HIMC's Proecssing Run CSV files

-* **Cell Ranger outputs**: Feature barcode matrix (FBM) which can be the product of several sequencing runs and BCL files, TCR/BCR contigs)
+* **Cell Ranger outputs**: Feature barcode matrix (FBM) which can be the product of several sequencing runs and BCL files, TCR/BCR contigs

 can be pretty complicated.
 Two examples from the documentation are shown below.